Pet Travel From the United States to Australia

 - Canine Brucella Multiplex Assay

-- Brucuella Slide Agglutination/AGID II combination test
+- Brucella Slide Agglutination/AGID II combination test

-- Pet Owners - Find an Accredited Veterinarian
+Pet Owners—Find an Accredited Veterinarian

-- Check Accreditation Status (Veterinarians only)
+Check Accreditation Status (Veterinarians Only)

 There are multiple fees for this service, as noted below.